 Best places to obtain Switched 12 Volt power for an Auxiliary Fuse Block Relay.

 A. Tail Light wire.
 This is the Brown wire running in the tail harness along the left rear subframe.
-After the tail harness connector (located at the rear of the subframe) it is the Graywire.
+It changes to gray under the rear fender in some models.
 Note: This wire is HOT when the key is in the PARK or ON position.
 This is good to use if you what to run accessories without having the ignition & lights on.
 But, if in park for an emergency and using emergency flashers your accessories will be energized.
 This is my favorite, but I also install a small underseat switch to disable the aux box when desired.
 Brown wire also avail under fuse box 05 & up 1000 & all 650.
 Eastern Beaver Kit.

 B. OEM heated grip connector.
 Located behind radiator on left side & usually taped to the main harness.
 A Black connector with 2 wires going to it.
-Orange/Green wire is Swithed Hot and Black/White is Ground.
+The Orange/Green (white/green on 2014 and later DL1000As, or Veeks) wire is Switched Hot and Black/White is Ground.
 If you do not want to cut this connector, then order Suzuki part no. 36852-06G00 (~ $11).
-This is the horn lead wire and the connector will mate.
+This is the horn lead wire on all but the Veek and the connector will mate.
 Eastern Beaver Kit.

 C. Rear Brake Light Switch wire.
 Located just forward of the battery.
 A small clear white 2 wire connector, one Orange/Green & one White/Black.
 Orange/Green wire is switched Hot, no ground wire available here. http://www.cycleterminal.com/110-connectors.html

 is one place to find matching connectors.
 2 pin 2.8mm - .110 Male and Female locking connector is the one that matches and can be used to access a switched hot without cutting into the stock wiring.